-The allocation of point sources under NFR 1A4has been made consistent with the ghg inventory in submission 2018.
+The allocation of point sources under NFR 1A4 has been made consistent with the greenhouse gas inventory in submission 2018.
 The allocations are checked annually.
 Part of the non-point source emissions, currently allocated under NFR 1A5a, will be removed under 1A1 or 1A2 when the new information of district heating plants and other sources mentioned in the source-specific planned improvements of categories 1A1 and 1A2 has been utilized in the inventory.